DuqueDeTuring/books2explore/readme.md

 - The Decipherment of Linear B John Chadwick (Canto Classics) (source GEB)
 - The Deficit Myth: Modern Monetary Theory and the Birth of the People's Economy
 - The Democracy Project: A History, a Crisis, a Movement by David Graeber
+- The Descent of Man.
+By Charles Darwin
 - The Design of the UNIX Operating System by Maurice Bach
+- The Diamond Age.
+By Neal Stephenson
 - The Diamond Age: Or, a Young Lady's Illustrated Primer (Bantam Spectra Book), Neal Stephenson
 - The Digital Person: Technology and Privacy in the Information Age by Daniel J Solove
+- The Disappearance of Rituals: A Topology of the Present, by Byung-Chul Han.
 - The Discovery of France: A Historical Geography from the Revolution to the First World War by Graham Robb
 - The Disordered Cosmos: A Journey into Dark Matter, Spacetime, and Dreams Deferred, Chanda Prescod-Weinstein
-- The Disappearance of Rituals: A Topology of the Present, by Byung-Chul Han.
+- The Dispossessed.
+By Ursula K. Le Guin
+- The Dispossessed: Chronicles of the Desterrados of Colombia.
+By Alfredo Molano & Translated by Daniel Bland, Foreword by Aviva Chomsky & Introduction by Lance Selfa
 - The Divide by Jason Hickel
 - The Doomsday Machine: Confessions of a Nuclear War Planner by Daniel Ellsberg
 - The Dream Machine: J. C. R. Licklider and the Revolution That Made Computing Personal, M. Mitchell Waldrop